georgemandis/tweeter-totter/README.md

-# Twitter Balancer
+# Tweeter Totter

-Keep your tweet-to-follower ratio in check.
+Keep your Twitter tweet-to-follower ratio in check.